Rhododendron viscosum

 Rhododendron viscosum, the swamp azalea, clammy azalea or swamp honeysuckle, is a species of flowering plant in the heath family Ericaceae.
-This deciduous shrub, growing to 2.5 m tall and broad, is native to the eastern United States.
+A deciduous shrub, it grows to 2.5 m tall and broad.
+It is native to the eastern United States.
 It has rounded matt green leaves.
 In early summer it produces funnel-shaped white flowers flushed pink.
 The flowers have prominent stamens and are strongly fragrant.

-In cultivation in the UK, Rhododendron viscosum has gained the Royal Horticultural Society’s Award of Garden Merit.
 It is hardy down to -20 C but like most rhododendron species requires a sheltered position in dappled shade with acid soil that has been enriched with leaf mold.
+In cultivation in the UK, Rhododendron viscosum has gained the Royal Horticultural Society's Award of Garden Merit.